Quitch/GW-AI-Overhaul/README.md

 Because that would break the translations, so I've left them untouched.

-#### Will Sub-commanders fighting for me have the same personality if I fight against them?
+#### Will Sub Commanders fighting for me have the same personality if I fight against them?

 Yes.
 Mostly.

-#### Are all Sub-commanders created equal?
+#### Are all Sub Commanders created equal?

 No, some are objectively stupider than others.